xionglikarl/gitskills/README.md

 # gitskills

-create a branch is quick.
+create a branch is quick AND simple.